 - Referrals to additional clinicians if needed

 - Self-care and lifestyle recommendations to provide you with an integrated treatment plan

 Imbalances are common, and can occur in one or more body systems.
-TCM associates these systems with organ names, such as liver, kidney, lung, and pericardium, whereas conventional medicine refers to these as the circulatory, nervous, musculoskeletal, and endocrine systems.
+EAM associates these systems with organ names, such as liver, kidney, lung, and pericardium, whereas conventional medicine refers to these as the circulatory, nervous, musculoskeletal, and endocrine systems.
 References to organ names in Chinese medicine do not reflect any conventional medicine diagnoses.

 Benefits of Treatment

-Acupuncture is the most studied component of TCM.
+Acupuncture is the most studied component of EAM.
 It is the act of inserting thin needles into the body to stimulate its innate healing system, often referred to as the “primary healing activity.”
 This is the same action of healing from small cuts or scrapes and is what a surgeon depends upon for the body’s post-surgery recovery.